What is a Cyber Attack? Unveiling the Threats and How to Stay Protected in 2024

 Implementing Advanced Security Measures

-MFA adds an extra layer of security by requiring multiple forms of verification before granting access.
+MFA (Multi-Factor Authentication) adds an extra layer of security by requiring multiple forms of verification before granting access.
 This makes it significantly harder for attackers to gain unauthorized access.

 Encryption and VPNs